carpentries/amy/docs/accessibility_testing.md

 ## Automated Testing

 The automated tests aim to test one page corresponding to each template in `amy/templates` (including base templates and the `includes` subfolder).
+New templates should have a corresponding URL added to the [`.pa11yci`](https://github.com/carpentries/amy/blob/develop/.pa11yci) config file.
+As such, templates added since the last update to `.pa11yci` are not tested.

 ### Workflow